ocoffey/csc-211-su18/assignments/a03/readme.md

 14. Basic Calculator.
 This program will act as a basic calculator, by working in three steps.
 First prompt the user for `a`, then the operator of their choosing, then `b`.
 Once you have these three elements, output the result of the operation to the command line in the form `"<a> <operator> <b> = <c>"` where `c` is the resulting value.

 15. Clean output.
-Prompt the user for a string, then, print each lowercase English letter to the command line.
+Prompt the user for a string, then print each lowercase English letter to the command line.
 For example, given the string "1234hello(()!u$$s%er)" the output should be "hellouser".

+16. Adding ASCII.
+Prompt the user for a string, then compute the sum of each character in the string, if the character is a vowel.
+Print this sum to the command line.